Caring for Yourself at Home

 - Don’t place the ice pack directly on your skin.
 Always have fabric (such as a clean pillow case or towel) between the pad and your skin.

-- Elevate your leg, but don’t place a pillow under your knee.
+- For knee replacement patients, elevate your leg, but don’t place a pillow under your knee.
 Use a footrest when out of bed or place a pillow under your ankle when in bed.

 Your Care-at-Home Checklist